anonaddy/addy.io/source/security.md

 ### DMARC

 Domain-based Message Authentication (DMARC) allows you to inform cooperating mail servers what they should do with your email message if both SPF and DKIM checks fail.
-You can tell the mail servers to do nothing, to quarantine (mark/send to spam) or to reject the email.
-AnonAddy informs other mail servers that they should reject any emails claiming to come from us if they fail both SPF and DKIM checks.
+You can tell the mail servers to do nothing, to quarantine (mark/send to spam) or to reject the email. addy.io informs other mail servers that they should reject any emails claiming to come from us if they fail both SPF and DKIM checks.

 ## The web application